 Reserves and open spaces have multiple purposes.
 These include a contribution towards the maintenance of cultural and heritage values, recreation, environmental and scenic qualities, public access, stormwater management, restoration opportunities for biodiversity and they provide open spaces.

 The District is growing, and this will put more pressure on the use of reserves and open space.
 Development, improvement and protection of the reserve and open space network is important.

 There are currently 575 protected trees throughout the Tasman District.

 The protection of special trees valued by the community is important because they contribute to the attractiveness of our environment and can have historic and/or botanical significance.
 Trees are often highly valued as local landmarks or living monuments.
 Protected trees are valued both in urban and in rural areas, and a level of protection for many trees is essential as they are long lived and cannot be replaced within human timescales.

 Outstanding Natural Landscapes and Outstanding Natural Features

-Outstanding natural landscapes and features are required to be protected under the Resource Management Act.
+Outstanding Natural Landscapes and Features are required to be protected under the Resource Management Act.
 This will provide extra protection for these extraordinary places.
-The District’s outstanding natural landscapes and features are in the final stages of being identified and mapped.
-This has involved discussions with local iwi.
-Landowners will be contacted with information about what it means for them as part of this process.
+The District’s draft Outstanding Natural Landscapes and Features have been identified, mapped, and tested with landowners.
+This work has also involved discussions with local iwi.

 There are other ways that land is protected in Tasman, including the vast amount of land that is covered by DOC estate.